Late years of Pope Pius XII: Roman Curia

 The seeming inability to talk to appointees about their performance, extended also to his one-time physician, Riccardo Galeazzi-Lisi.
-He was finally dismissed by the Pope in 1956, but gained admittance October 1958 as the Pope lay dying and took photographs of Pius which he sold to Paris Match, forcing him to resign as chief physician of the Vatican ("pontifical archiater") in the wake of massive public protests.
+He was finally dismissed by the Pope in 1956, but gained admittance in October 1958 as the Pope lay dying and took photographs of Pius which he sold to Paris Match, forcing him to resign as chief physician of the Vatican ("pontifical archiater") in the wake of massive public protests.
 When Pius died, Galeazzi-Lisi assumed the role of Pius' embalmer, using controversial methods.

 The pastoral needs of the Church were not affected by his procrastination on Vatican positions.
 New bishops were appointed whenever necessary.
-The Pacelli-Pope favoured naming unconventional, often very young priests, such as Julius Döpfner (35 years) and Karol Wojtyla (38 years), one of his last appointees in 1958.
+Pope Pius XII favoured naming unconventional, often young priests, such as Julius Döpfner (35 years) and Karol Wojtyla (38 years), one of his last appointees in 1958.

 Stories and rumours

 Robert Leiber reports that during the life of Pope Pius XII, fabrications were published about his personal life such as his allegedly austere life, sleeping on a bare iron bed and being attended to by four German Capuchin monks at six a.m. every morning with a single cup of black coffee.
-Horror stories continued after the death of Pius XII, many originating in Cornwell’s Hitler’s Pope published in 1999, such as the allegation that the papal nose was falling off, and collapsing Vatican guards.
+Horror stories continued after the death of Pius XII, a number of them originating in Cornwell’s Hitler’s Pope published in 1999, such as the allegation that the papal nose was falling off, and collapsing Vatican guards.

 Worker-priests

 Controversy caused the Vatican position on French worker-priests.
-In 1941, worker-priest Dominican Father Jacques Loew began a new priestly mission by working as a priest in the docks at Marseilles, France.
+In 1941, worker-priest Dominican Father Jacques Loew began a new priestly mission by working as a priest in the docks at Marseille, France.
 Many followed him.
 Originally, a dedicated idealistic group, they soon split, some of them joined political parties and unions, others left the priesthood altogether.
 Conflicts with the Vatican developed after some worker-priests advocated a close association between Marxism and Catholicism, as American sympathizer Dorothy Day freely admitted.
 Some like Jacques Loew were able to combine personal piety and spirituality with a full engagement in factory work.
 The French bishops were divided.
 The Vatican was divided too, with Monsignor Giovanni Battista Montini, later Pope Paul VI, allegedly in favour.
 Against considerable opposition of French bishops, Pope Pius decided to stop the experiment.
 Priests were to work in rectories not in factories.
 Allowed to work for three hours factory work, they were prohibited from joining unions and had to live in rectories or religious communities.
 Pope John XXIII continued and even sharpened the decision of his predecessor in 1959 by withdrawing the three-hour work permit completely.

 To Pius, a clear separation of priestly duties and the role of lay people was essential.
 This position mirrored his earlier insistence that Catholic priests should not be in politics.
 Loew bowed to the Vatican, and in 1971 Pope Paul VI invited him to preach the Lenten retreat in the Vatican.
 Earlier in 1965, he attempted to resurrect the French worker-priest experiment but without much success.